Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 - Think about how logic handles edge cases
 - First build anything that is high priority.
 Then, over time we just keep adding new things.
 - Always prioritize pushing projects live that you're working on prior to moving on to the next project
+- Make sure to test properly on a few critical reports
+- Create a playbook for some of the most often occurring issues
+- When checking data, keep things constant to compare like for like and to be correct on principles.
+Only after, make change to logic.
+When trying to replicate something existing, make sure to first completely understand the logic.
+Look at the spreadsheet, map your thinking and then verify with users.
+Only then start to aim a replication
+- Don't change too many things at the same time.
+- Keep a running log of interesting cases: e.g. opportunities that have something unique about them that makes them hard to work with.
+In your models, check what happens to these opportunities.
+These cases are very useful in future tests you perform

 ### Source data testing
 - Create an initial gap analysis between source and BI data.
 This includes